Cheap Flights, Hotels, Tours, Cruises and Holidays

 Baggage

-Baggage allowances for flights departing from Washington Dulles International Airport vary by airline and ticket class, so it’s important to confirm what’s included with your flight booking to avoid any surprises at bag drop.
-For more specific information on baggage limits, such as the size, weight and number of bags included in your airfare, check with your airline or ask your Travel Expert for assistance before making your way to the airport.
+Baggage allowances vary by airline and ticket class, so it’s important to confirm what’s included with your flight booking to avoid any surprises at bag drop!
+For more specific information on baggage limits, such as the size, weight and number of bags included in your airfare, check with your airline or ask your Travel Expert for assistance.
+It’s worth noting that there is no airport-operated baggage storage at this airport.
+SmarteCarte luggage carts are available at curbside and baggage claim areas.
+The Lost & Found desk is located behind Baggage Claim 2.

 Facilities

-A wide range of facilities are available at Washington Dulles International Airport for your comfort and convenience, including:
+There are a range of facilities available at Washington DC Airport for your convenience and use before or after your flight.

 • Pet relief areas